ankidroid/Anki-Android/FAQ.md

 All versions are available as APK files, see the [[installation guide|Installation]].
 Don't forget to [let us know](http://ankidroid.org/help.html) what bothers you, and we will try to fix it.

 ### Is there a version for Android Wear?
-There is an open source 3rd party app called [AnkiWear for AnkiDroid](https://github.com/wlky/AnkiDroid-Wear) that offers support for Android Wear.
-You can find it on Google Play [here](https://play.google.com/store/apps/details?id=com.yannik.wear.anki).
+Yes, there is an open source 3rd party app called [AnkiWear for AnkiDroid](https://github.com/wlky/AnkiDroid-Wear) that offers support for Android Wear.

 ### How do I upgrade from version 1.x?
 If you wish to upgrade from an old (2012 and older) 1.x version of AnkiDroid, please read these [1.x upgrading instructions](http://android.stackexchange.com/questions/116414/how-to-upgrade-my-ankidroid-flashcards-from-1-x-to-2-0).